Teimumu Kepa: 2021 Fijian presidential election

-On 22 October 2021, Kepa was nominated as the opposition SODELPA party's candidate for the position of president of Fiji.
+On 22 October 2021, Kepa was nominated as the opposition SODELPA party's candidate for the position of president of Fiji in the presidential election.
 She was able to gain the support of 23 MPs, but was defeated by the government's candidate, Wiliame Katonivere, in the first round of voting.
 One opposition MP, Mosese Bulitavu of SODELPA, had also voted for Katonivere.
 Had she been elected, Kepa would have been the first woman to hold the presidency of Fiji.